Coach Travel to York

 York: best for shopping

 Whether you prefer to browse or splurge in the shops, York has you covered.
-The ancient Coney Street, which runs into Spurriergate, plays hosts to all your high street favourites like Zara and H&M. Head to Browns Department Store on Davygate if your budget can stretch to Dior and Gucci, while Low Petergate also caters for high fashion needs.
+The ancient Coney Street, which runs into Spurriergate, plays hosts to all your high street favourites like Next and Mango.
+Head to Browns Department Store on Davygate if your budget can stretch to Dior and Gucci, while Low Petergate also caters for high fashion needs.

 Shambles Market, dating back to the 12th century, is a must if you’re looking to pick up some fresh local produce or unique gifts.
 It’s open seven days a week and can be found between Parliament Street and The Shambles.